darktasevski/CompSci/Networking.md

 Business and SOHO networks usually provide a shared connection to the Internet.
 The Internet is considered a "network of networks" because it is literally made up of thousands of local networks that are connected to each other.

+## Terms

+### MAC Addresses

+MAC stands for Media Access Control.
+MAC addresses are unique addresses that are encoded by the manufacturer onto network interface card (NIC).
+Each NIC has a globally unique MAC address but we typically don't route using MAC addresses, they're used just for OSI layer 2 - Data link layer.
+While we can't route using MAc addresses we can point information to specific devices and specific NICs using their MAC addresses.
+MAC address is what we can consider as our physical address of the NIC on our machine.

+### IP Addresses

+In contrast to MAC addresses we have IP addresses.
+They are able to be routed over networks around the world.
+They are level 3 in OSI model - Network layer.
+They aren't physical addresses, they're actually logical addresses that are mapped to a single physical address on a NIC.

+### EUI-64

+EUI-64 is another name for IPv6 global unicast.
+IPv6 is a much larger set of binary digits that can be used to create IP addresses than our current IPv4.
+Global unicast is an address that is specific for a single network interface across the world.
+So we can send information to an IPv6 address and it will routable around the world to a specific device.
+Because of this IPv6 is not a logical address mapped to a physical device or single MAC address, it is an address that is specific for a single device because we don't have to translate/transform this address to a MAC address in order to acquire a data link, our IPv6 would automatically do that for us, so it's considered as a layer 2 data link.

+### Frames

+Frames are layer 2 protocol delivery unit.
+Segments of data with a beginning and and end.

+### Packets

+Packet is layer 3 protocol delivery unit.
+Segments of data with a beginning and and end.

+### Switches

+Switches are devices on our network which allows us to connect to multiple devices that are on the same subnet.
+Switch is Layer 2 device, as the map to MAC addresses.

+### Routers

+Routers are referred to as a layer level 3 switch.
+They allow us to route addresses, IP addresses and send data across these multiple different networks because we're working with Ip addresses.

+### Multi Layer Switches

+Multi Layer Switches are devices that can operate both on layer 2 and layer 3.
+They are usually a devices that are performing switching functions, but they can also perform routing functions if needed.

+### Hub

+Hub is sort of like a dumb switch.
+A Hub just takes all incoming data that is receiving and then just sends it out to everybody that is connected to it.
+It allows us to pass data onto multiple computers in the network but it isn't going to do mapping of any MAC or IP addresses.
+They are layer 2 data link.

+### Encryption devices

+Encryption devices may be physical devices on our network that perform encryptions at one point and then decryption at another point.
+There are going to be layer 6 devices.
+Layer 6 is formatting our data, doing encryption and decryption among other things.

+### Cable

+Cable is layer 1 physical device, something we can plug in and connect.

+### Network Interface Card

+NIC is also layer 1 physical device.

+### Bridge

+Bridge is layer 2 dat link device, because it provides point to point connectivity.

 ## OSI Model

 OSI model is the way of thinking about networks, that allows us to divide it into layers.
 The OSI model consists of seven different layers: